MorpheusAIs/Morpheus/TestnetSmartContracts.md

 ## Connecting to Contract
 To read information from the smart contract and interact with it, you need to go to the Read or Write section and connect your wallet.
 ![SmartContractExample1](https://github.com/MorpheusAIs/Morpheus/assets/1563345/739127b8-0a44-4112-94d9-2670442b9c09)
+In this example we are going to "Contract", then to "Write as Proxy", and then to "Connect to Web3" to connect our web3 wallet.
+When connected the red indicator will turn green.
+Make sure the wallet address shown is the same as your Goerli testnet address.

 ## Approval of Contract
 - Before contributing, the user needs to give the distribution contract an "approval" that it will be able to transfer the user's funds.